garychou/postindustrial/docs/teach-the-1k/workshop/how-we-manage.md

 ---
 title: How We Manage
 sidebarDepth: 2
-pageClass: workshop
+pageClass: "content t1k"
 ---

 # How We Manage

 If you successfully made it through How We Teach—congratulations, and thank you!
 You may have noticed that it is *a lot*, especially from an instructional point of view.

 Juggling and dealing with all the chaos can be extremely exhausting.
-Here are a few of our biggest lessons about how to keep it together as instructors, many of which we learned the hard way.

 <ImageCaption
  url="/images/t1k/slides_160.png"